Dawning of a New Era in Gravitational Wave Data Analysis: Unveiling Cosmic Mysteries via Artificial Intelligence -- A Systematic Review: Parameter Estimation

 \section{Parameter Estimation}

 The extraction of astrophysical source properties from observed \ac{GW} signals, a process integral to \ac{GW} astronomy, is known as \ac{PE}.
 At the heart of \ac{PE} lies the \ac{MCMC} algorithm, a statistical method that has been instrumental in the field \cite{christensen_markov_1998}. \ac{MCMC} operates on the principle of building Markov chains, which are sequences of random samples that, over time, approximate the desired distribution of the parameters being estimated (see \Cref{fig:mcmc} for detail).
-This method is particularly effective in exploring high-dimensional parameter spaces, making it a staple in \ac{GWDA} \cite{speagle_conceptual_2020}.
+This method is particularly effective in exploring high-dimensional parameter spaces, making it widely used in \ac{GWDA} \cite{speagle_conceptual_2020}.

 Despite the effectiveness of \ac{MCMC} in providing detailed insights into complex data sets, it comes with its own set of challenges.
 The primary concerns are its computational intensity and occasional struggles with convergence, especially in scenarios involving intricate and voluminous data.
+Moreover, global fitting—which aims to jointly estimate parameters for all overlapping signals in extremely high-dimensional spaces—is particularly challenging for space-based missions and third-generation ground-based detectors, significantly increasing the computational demands and speed requirements for parameter estimation \cite{littenberg_prototype_2023}.
 These limitations become increasingly significant as the complexity of \ac{GW} data escalates and the demand for rapid analysis grows \cite{speagle_conceptual_2020}.

-In response to these challenges, the field of \ac{GW} astronomy is witnessing a paradigm shift towards \ac{DL} models.
-These advanced computational approaches are proving to be a game-changer, offering a way to address the inherent limitations of traditional \ac{PE} methods like \ac{MCMC}.
-With their ability to process large datasets efficiently and accurately, \ac{DL} models are setting new standards in the speed and precision of \ac{GWDA}, heralding a new era in the exploration of the universe's gravitational mysteries \cite{dax_real-time_2021}.
+In response to these challenges, the field of gravitational-wave astronomy has begun to explore deep learning models as a complementary approach to traditional parameter estimation methods such as MCMC.
+Several studies have demonstrated that machine learning-based methods can offer potential improvements in processing large datasets and reducing computational time \cite{dax_real-time_2021,dax_flow_2023,dax2022group}.
+These methods are still under active development, and further research is needed to validate and refine them for operational use.